Asian "Yellow-legged" Hornet

 Interested in bees and thinking about starting keeping bees?

+There is a lot to consider before getting your first hive of bees Go to About Beekeeping to learn more.
 Or if you don't actually want to keep bees but want to learn more about how you can help them, click here to go to the British Beekeepers' Association website for lots of useful information on the subject.

 Already a Beekeeper and interested in joining Chichester Beekeepers?